mrdemonbkgit/gomoku-game-2/README.md

 Both players share the same device and alternate placing stones.
 Undo removes only the last move.

 ### Human vs AI
-- Humans always control the black stones; the AI answers as white.
+- Humans can choose to play as black or white when facing the AI.
+Selecting white lets the AI open the game as black.
 - AI turns are scheduled with a short delay so the UI has time to update.
 - Switching modes resets the game to keep state consistent.